Amijakan/mochatto/README.md

 ## Jenkins pipeline

+Currently using
+- Jenkins Multibranch Pipeline with Github Plugin

 ### Creating dev environment
 Whent pull request is created, it will run beta-up, which hosts the branch content to